Why Kids Hit Younger Siblings, and How To Help Them Stop

-Most advice tells us to start spending more time with him.
-That's essential, but "attention" is not enough to heal what's going on.
+Most experts suggest that we start spending more time with him.
+That's essential.
+But "attention" is not enough to heal what's going on.
 Any child who repeatedly hits is showing that he feels like a monster, and he knows he can't trust us to understand his monstrous feelings.
 So he pushes all those terrible feelings down inside, but that means he's pushing away his good feelings, too.
 He disconnects from us.

 So his "cup" is empty, but filling it is tough because he can't take in our love.
 First we have to build trust, safety and connection, and then we have to help him with his tangled up feelings.
 Here's how.

-1. Connect with him in healing ways.
-Building trust and connection by spending half an hour every day just being 100% present with him is an essential start.
-Let him decide what to do with the time.
-Just pour your love into him and ignore all distractions.
-He will love being the center of your attention, knowing that making him happy matters that much to you.
-Maybe most important, he will see how much you delight in him, which is the foundation of his feeling of self-worth.
+Building trust and connection by spending half an hour every day just being 100% present with her is an essential start.
+Let her decide what to do with the time.
+Just pour your love into her and ignore all distractions.
+She will love being the center of your attention, knowing that making her happy matters that much to you.
+Maybe most important, she will see how much you delight in her, which is the foundation of her feeling of self-worth.
 Research shows that your strong relationship with each child is one of the most important factors in your children getting along with each other.

 You can also initiate a game of stuffed animals in which a new baby enters the family.
-Let him take the lead on all the misadventures that are bound to befall the baby, as it is accidentally fed to the sharks or thrown into the garbage.
-Play is nature's harmless way of helping children process their emotions, and anything that gets him giggling is venting some of those same emotions that otherwise cause tears.
+He's likely to initiate misadventures that befall the baby, as it is accidentally fed to the sharks or thrown into the garbage.
+Don't suggest those "accidents" but don't be shocked by them, either.
+Play is nature's harmless way of helping children process their emotions, and anything that gets him giggling is helping him work through some of those same emotions that otherwise cause aggression.
 There are many more games on this Aha!
 Parenting website and in my book Peaceful Parent, Happy Siblings: How to Stop the Fighting and Raise Friends for Life.

-Another way to help your child surface his feelings is reading books that get the discussion going.
+Another way to help your child surface her feelings is reading books that get the discussion going.
 Here's a whole page of books for older sibs about the new baby.
-Just be sure that the book shows that all feelings are allowed, but doesn't show siblings engaging in unkind behavior, which is not the role-modeling you want.
-Hopefully these books will also get him giggling, as the protagonist makes forbidden remarks about how the new sibling is a nuisance.
+Just be sure that the book shows that all feelings are allowed, but does NOT show siblings engaging in unkind behavior, which is not the role-modeling you want.
+Hopefully these books will also get her giggling, as the protagonist makes "forbidden" remarks about the new sibling.

 Create a safe space for him to show you how he feels.
 It's lonely behind that mask of his.
 If he doesn't speak up, begin describing what you think he might feel: "I wonder if it's hard for you sometimes, to have the baby in our family now..."

 As you really see how much pain your child is in, you will probably have tears in your eyes, which is part of what will move him into his own tears.
 The goal is to create enough safety with your empathy that he's able to cry, which is what will dissolve the anger.
 Once he breaks through to his fear, he may also writhe and struggle and yell and sweat.
-Eventually, he will be crying in your arms.
+That's what happens as fear moves through us.
+Eventually, your child will be crying in your arms.

-"When you showed the baby your toy, she looked so happy."
+"When you showed the baby your toy, he looked so happy."

 "You are patting so gently."

 "The baby always laughs more for you than anyone.
-She thinks you're wonderful."
+He thinks you're wonderful."

-in the baby's life by helping in ways that make him happy: "Sounds like your baby woke up; let's go get her."
-Reduce rivalry in every
+child be important in the baby's life by helping in ways that make him happy: "It sounds like your baby woke up; let's go get her."
+Reduce

 Sit your older child on the couch next to you and put the baby in his lap.
 Teach him how to "smell" the top of her head.
-Some researchers believe that the pheromones given off by the top of a baby's head disable our aggressive impulses, making it more likely that babies will survive to pass on their genes.
+Some researchers believe that the pheromones given off by the top of a baby's head disable our aggressive impulses (an adaptation that made it more likely for babies to survive and pass on their genes.)
 The more often your older child inhales your baby's pheromones, the more protective he will be of her.

-7. Prevention.
 It is our responsibility to keep our children safe.
-We might think you should be able to leave a nine month old alone with a four year old, but right now, you have learned, you can't.
-Wishing things were different is a disservice to both of our children.
+We might think you should be able to leave a nine month old alone with a four year old, but right now, as you have learned, you can't.
+Wishing things were different is a disservice to both of your children.
 Just don't do it, and stop resenting it.
 Train yourself to say, "OUCH!
 I am so sorry I wasn't here to keep everyone safe."

 I'm not saying to blame yourself when someone gets hurt.
-I am saying to take responsibility for prevention, just as you would with any other danger.
+I'm suggesting that we need to take responsibility for prevention, just as we would with any other danger.
 When he pets her, move in close.
 Smile and say "I am right here, Sweetie.
 I will help you be gentle."
 When you notice that he's getting cranky, cuddle with him in his chill-out-nook to help him refuel, or encourage him to spend some replenishing quiet time there himself.
 If he does hurt her, take your share of the responsibility that you weren't there to help him with his feelings and prevent it.
 That will make him less defensive, so it's easier for him to take his share of the responsibility.

 Sounds hard?
 It is.
 But remember, your child didn't ask for a sibling.
 You're laying the foundation now for your children's relationship with each other for the rest of their lives.
-When you help your child with his complicated feelings about his sibling, you're helping him reclaim his empathy, so he begins to care when his sibling hurts.
-You're giving love a chance to grow.
+When you help your child with his complicated feelings about his sibling, you're helping him work through the jealousy and fear to reclaim his empathy, so he begins to care when his sibling hurts.
+By creating a safe space for your child to clear out those painful emotions, you're giving love a chance to grow.